JakeAGonzales/hierarchical-mapf/README.md

 # hierarchical-mapf
-This repository contains the code for "" submitted to L4DC 2025.
+This repository contains the code for the paper Hierarchical Decision Framework for Multi-Agent Path Finding submitted to L4DC 2025.